 For me, the lake is a place of serenity, the views are spectacular and it’s the perfect place to read a good book while the kids splash around.

-There are only two places I’ve visited during my years on this earth, that have provided true escapism from the rat race of life: a remote island in the Scottish Hebrides, and the Alps.
+There are only two places I’ve visited during my years on this earth, that have provided true escapism from the rat race of life: a remote island in the Scottish Hebrides (my parents have a place there) and the Alps.

 You’ll certainly come across more people in the Alps, but you still leave feeling refreshed and as though you’ve had a proper break from it all.
 There is something very special about being in the mountains and now that I’ve visited in both the winter and summer months, I can confirm that the majestic beauty remains the same all year round.